 Communicating in English as a second language:

-As you are absorbing significant amounts of new information your brain is working hard to process all of it so that you can use it in your day-to-day.
-For those who are coming from other countries you will be working hard as you get used to doing all of this in a second language.
+As you are absorbing large amounts of new information, your brain is working hard to process all of it so that you can use it in your day-to-day life.
+For those who are coming from other countries, you will be working hard to get used to doing all of this in a second language.
 It will require time to build language proficiency and confidence in your skills.

 At first, you may notice that you are not sure what is expected, and may feel that the workload is greater than you were used to before.
 Give yourself time to learn new strategies to manage your studies.
 Give yourself time to adjust and find out what works best for you.